 If you’re new to living gluten free you may be wondering which foods are gluten free, or what does gluten free certification mean, or a whole host of other gluten free questions.
 Most people want to know about gluten free cookies and gluten free cake asap.
-Whether you’re non-celiac gluten sensitive, have celiac disease, have a gluten intolerance, or a wheat allergy, we’ve got you covered.
+Whether you’re non-celiac gluten sensitive, have Celiac Disease, have a gluten intolerance, or a wheat allergy, I’ve got you covered.

 What Is Gluten Free Certification?

 This is a HUGE PSA.
 If you pick up a product and you only see the written words “gluten free”, the product is not certified gluten free.
-There are several companies that provide gluten free certification.
-The USDA says there can’t be more than 20ppm of gluten in your test to be considered GF.
+There are several companies that provide gluten free certification (that comes with a seal companies print on their packages).
+The USDA says there can’t be more than 20ppm of gluten in your test to be considered gluten free.

 When you do your research, you’ll learn that each company has a different set of requirements for manufacturing, transportation, equipment cleaning, testing, and more.